What are our priorities?

 - All groups performing securely within or exceeding age related expectations

-- Ensure that gap analysis is succinct and that strategies for catch up are practical and measureable - Readingwise, Ready To Progress, Number Sense.
+- Ensure that gap analysis is succinct and that strategies for catch up are effective

-- Ensure that the pupil premium plan is explicit in the way it builds cultural capital.
+- Measure the success of the pupil premium plan in building cultural capital.

 Teaching, Learning and Assessment (Inspire and Enjoy)

-- In light of the above review the curriculum to ensure that it is reflective Gender, Race, Disability, BLM as well as other key indicators such as technology, mental health and wellbeing and entrepreneurial activities.
+To continue the 2021-22 curriculum review to ensure that it is reflective of Gender, Race, Disability, as well as other key indicators such as technology, mental health and wellbeing and entrepreneurial activities.

 Personal Development, Behaviour and Welfare (Care and Respect)

-- Relaunch with renewed vigour, all pupil led groups and ensure that all stakeholders value the importance of the responsibility and independence this brings.
+- Continue to develop all pupil led groups and ensure that all stakeholders value the importance of the responsibility and independence this brings.

 Leadership and Management (Challenge and Inspire)

-- Staff demonstrate consistently that roles and responsibilities are shared equitably in accordance with role type and career stage through coaching, accountability and sharing best practice.
+- Staff demonstrate consistently that roles and responsibilities are shared equitably in accordance with role type and career stage expectations.
+Subject leads are able to demonstrate their impact on outcomes.

-- Build upon the strengths of our partner schools as a tool of self-evaluation and reinstate this to Pre Covid levels.
+- Continue to build upon the strengths of our partner schools as a tool of self-evaluation and reinstate this to Pre Covid levels and reengage in GPE (Guided Peer Evaluation)